Child Care

 • The COVID-19 Public Health Emergency.

-• The 12-month immediate and continuous eligibility policy allowing families to maintain their eligibility regardless of changes to the need for services.
+Contributing factors to changes in Stage Three percentages is the 24-month immediate and continuous eligibility policy allowing families to maintain their eligibility regardless of changes to the need for services.

 These charts display percentages of children receiving CalWORKs voucher-based child care in each of the Stages One, Two, and Three grouped by age and provider setting.
 Also represented is the percentage of children receiving Stage Two and Stage Three child care program vouchers by length of time in care.